Ciaran1981/geospatial-learn/README.rst

 If you run into problems here, such as certain packages unavailable with Python 3.5/6, I suggest creating a conda environment with python 3.4, then following the above procedure.
 At the time of writing for example (31/08/17), gdal is not available in py3.5+ on windows anaconda and py3.6 on linux platforms.

+I have not provided xgboost instructions here, there are some on the native website along with ensuring the lib points to your python environment of choice.

 Development
 -----------